 DevOps is a culture that an IT organization inculcates into its working.
 Otherwise, you might as well have a system administration handling various software development-related processes.
 That is why there are a set of tools that identify DevOps as a distinct practice.

 When it comes to efficiency, choosing the right technology, eradicating repeatable, time-consuming processes with automation – a DevOps engineer is a game changer.
 DevOps is also essential while implementing Agile methodology.
-For a simple one-minute definition of DevOps, click

-here.
 Rapid, Reliable & Frequent DevOps is a channel between developers and operations.
 Integrating DevOps is a collective responsibility.
 A superior IT company performance is an efficient mix of software development and operations.
 VIDEO

 Setting up an environment where software building, testing and release can occur at a rapid pace, reliably and frequently, thanks to DevOps.
 Check the link of DevOps for Beginners